-Minimally processed: For 10 Cents, this includes Michigan-grown fruit and vegetable products that are frozen, peeled, sliced, cut, chopped, bagged, or dried (including dry beans).
+Minimally processed: For 10 Cents, this includes Michigan-grown fruit and vegetable products that are frozen, peeled, sliced, diced, cut, chopped, bagged, or dried (including dry beans).
 Products that are excluded from this definition, and are therefore ineligible for 10 Cents, are those that are cooked, heated, canned, or contain additives or fillers.
-This definition for minimally processed products for 10 Cents is derived from the United States Department of Agriculture's (USDA) definition of "unprocessed products" for the purpose of applying geographic procurement preference.
-The USDA describes "unprocessed products" as agricultural products that retain their inherent character.
+This definition for minimally processed products for 10 Cents is derived from the USDA's definition of "unprocessed products" for the purpose of applying geographic procurement preference.39 The USDA describes "unprocessed products" as agricultural products that retain their inherent character.